Chapter 41 : Hero

-I marched over to my unconscious brother – the kid was drooling on himself, for gods’ sake.
+I marched over to my unconscious brother (the kid was drooling on himself, for Merlin's sake), and groaned.
 His hair was a rumpled mess, his shirt crinkled.
-Tentatively, I plucked his arm and placed it around me.
-Then, after a second of mental preparation in which I envisioned all the Hot Cocoa awaiting me at Hogwarts as a reward, I lifted him up —
+Tentatively, I plucked up his arm and placed it around my shoulders.
+After a second of mental preparation in which I envisioned all the hot cocoa awaiting me in the Hogwarts Kitchens as a reward, I lifted him up —

-I crashed into the wall behind me, trying to steady myself as Aidan started tilting dangerously forward, his head lolling to the side.
-Oh fuck oh fuck oh fuck.
-Shit, my brother was heavy.
+My brother was simply too heavy.
+I went crashing into the wall behind me, trying to steady myself as Aidan started tilting dangerously forward, his head lolling to the side.
+Oh fuck, oh fuck, oh fuck.
+Shit, my brother weighed a ton.
 This was going to be difficult.

 Scrambling, I grasped at the first thing I could find — my brother’s t-shirt — and used it as leverage to pull both myself and him up.
 This resulted in the momentum shifting the complete opposite way, however, and Aidan falling on top of me.
-I was immediately submerged in darkness as my brother flopped over me.
+My vision was immediately obscured by darkness.
 Fuck.
-Quite honestly, I liked it when he was falling on the floor better.
-Come on, gravity.
-Having 70 kilos of drunk boy crushing you was not an ideal way to spend your evening.
+Having 70 kilos of drunk boy crushing your sternum was never ideal.

 Cheeks flushing, I opened my mouth to protest, to tell Potter he didn’t have to be here — but he just fixed me with a steadfast look.
-“Shut up,” he said, matter-of-factly.
+“Shut up,” he said matter-of-factly.
+"Just shut up."

 So I did.

 Blinking, I straightened, dusted myself off, and slung Aidan’s other arm around my shoulders.
-I couldn’t help but stare at Potter — he was looking straight ahead, the tiniest crinkle between his eyebrows, completely oblivious to me.
+I couldn’t help but stare at Potter — he was looking at the ground ahead of him and stewing in surly contemplation, completely oblivious to my curious gaze.
 Briefly, I wondered what he was thinking.
-What he had been thinking when he’d turned back around and decided to come back.
+What he had been thinking when he’d turned back around and decided to come and help.

 “Let’s go.”
-Potter said, and with that, we trekked forward, out of the club, into the night, and back towards Hogwarts.
+Potter grumbled grudgingly, and with that we trudged forward, out of the club, into the night, and back towards Hogwarts.

-The walk to the castle was totally silent, no sound except for the crush of snow under our footprints.
-By the time we reached Hogwarts, my arms were burning.
-Aidan was hard to carry – even with Potter’s Quidditch muscles picking up most of the slack.
-Stealthily, we dragged him up the several flights of stairs to the Gryffindor (me all the while clenching my teeth against the barrage of complaints threatening to escape my lips – why couldn’t my brother have been in a House with nice, low-level dorms?).
+The walk to the castle was totally silent, no sound except for the crush of snow under our shoes.
+By the time we reached Hogwarts, my arms were burning in exhaustion.
+Aidan was bloody hard to carry, even with Potter’s Quidditch muscles picking up most of the slack.

 “Mum?”
 Aidan muttered dazedly.
 “Is that you?”

 Potter sighed.
 “Sorry, mate.”
-And with that, he unceremoniously dunked my brother’s head into the icy cold water sloshing inside the tub.
+And with that, he unceremoniously dunked my brother’s head into the icy cold water sloshing inside the sink basin.

 Just as fast as he shoved him in, Potter yanked Aidan out.
-My brother was sputtering, coughing – obviously not enjoying this bout of drunk waterboarding but considerably more sober.
+My brother was sputtering, coughing, obviously not enjoying this little bout of drunk waterboarding we were subjecting him to.

 "Good morning, sunshine!”
 I chirped brightly, jerking a towel off its rack and making my way to Aidan.
-I crouched next to Potter, handing my brother his towel.
+I stood by Potter and handed my brother the towel.
 “Did you have a nice nap?”

 “Where am I?”
 Aidan furrowed his eyebrows, blue eyes foggy with confusion.

-“You were drunk – and still are, it looks like.”
-I explained.
+“You were drunk and still are, it looks like,” I explained gently.
 “We just took you home.”